-- Signing the Clinical Placement form (Appendix 3) - Orientating students to the clinical site - Assisting the student with identifying objectives and learning needs for the training position - Directly supervising the student or allocating a suitable mentor to each student - Development of a working relationship with the student - Providing learning opportunities and resources that meet the student's learning goals - Cross-checking and signing off each student's logbook regularly every week (Appendix 4).
+- Signing the Clinical Placement form (Appendix 3) - Orientating students to the clinical site - Assisting the student with identifying objectives and learning needs for the training position - Directly supervising the student or allocating a suitable mentor to each student - Development of a working relationship with the student - Providing learning opportunities and resources that meet the student's learning goals - Cross-checking and signing off each student's logbook regularly when required (Appendix 4).

-It is a mandatory part of student assessment that a minimum of 2200 hours of scanning experience are logged to be eligible to complete the courses which make up the Graduate Diploma (General), and as such meet the requirements for professional accreditation.
+It is a mandatory part of student assessment that a minimum of 2000 scans of cardiac specific experience are logged to be eligible to complete the courses which make up the Graduate Diploma (Cardiac), and as such meet the requirements for professional accreditation.
 Detailed information in relation to this is available in Appendix 4.

-- Observation and provision of feedback to the student and supporting them with timely completion of formative clinical assessments - Provision of a learning environment, which assists to stimulate the student's learning - Evaluation of student performance via the Clinical Progress Report - Negotiating with students in relation to final tutor assessments and signing the learning contract.
-(Appendix 5) - Providing evidence of student assessment (five mandated tutor assessments) to University of South Australia as per the recommended format.
-(Appendix 6)
+- Observation and provision of feedback to the student and supporting them with timely completion of formative clinical assessments - Provision of a learning environment, which assists to stimulate the student's learning - Evaluation of student performance via the Clinical Progress Report - Signing the learning contract.
+(Appendix 5) - Ensuring appropriate patients for the student to scan for their tutor assessment (Appendix 6)

-This is one of the major responsibilities of the supervisor as satisfactory completion of the tutor assessments is required before a student is eligible to sit the final clinical practice exam (OSCE).
+This is one of the major responsibilities of the supervisor as satisfactory completion of the tutor assessment is required before a student is eligible to sit the final clinical practice exam (OSCE).